SenecaCountyOhio/SenCO-GIS-Guide/Guides/08_CAUV.md

 | Conservation practices limited to 25% or less of the total acreage (provide map) |
 | Other use, e.g. agritourism, biofuel production                                  |

-To assist land owners with submitting their Renewal Applications, and the Auditor with managing updates and changes to acreage calculations, the Seneca County Auditor's Office has developed and implemented a new GIS-centric workflow.
+The Seneca County Auditor's Office has developed and adopted a new GIS-centric workflow to better manage updates and changes to acreage calculations, as well as to assist land owners with submitting their Renewal Applications.

 ## GIS-Centric Workflow